dddominikk/rosaenlg/NEW_LANGUAGE.md

 ## General

->- are there grammatical cases, like in German (nominative, dative etc.)? what is the default case?

 - ISO 639-1 name: Croatian
 - ISO 639-1 code: hr
 - ISO 3166-1 alpha-2 country code of the main locutors: HR